dolphinlmg/Write-ups/BaskinRobbins31/BaskinRobbins31.md

 This binary has `NX-bit` and `Partical RELRO`.

-And here is disassemled code.
+And here is disassembled code.

 ```c
 signed __int64 __fastcall your_turn(_DWORD *a1)